Steve Karsay: Coaching

 In 2012 the Cleveland Indians hired Karsay as pitching coach for the rookie-level AZL Indians.
 In 2016, Karsay was promoted to be the pitching coach for the Cleveland Indians Class-AAA affiliate, the Columbus Clippers.

 Karsay was hired by the Milwaukee Brewers as their bullpen coach on November 19, 2018.
 He stepped down following the 2021 season to spend more time with his family.

-On November 30, 2023, Karsay was hired as the new Los Angeles Angels bullpen coach.
+On November 30, 2023, Karsay was hired as the new Los Angeles Angels bullpen coach and served in that position until 2025.